Doda district: History

 In 1948, the erstwhile Udhampur district was partitioned into the present Udhampur district, containing the Udhampur and Ramanagar tehsils, and 'Doda' district containing the Ramban, Bhadarwah, Thathri and Kishtwar tehsils.

 In 2006, Ramban was made into an independent district and the hilly area to the east of the present Doda district was separated as the Kishtwar district.
 The remaining areas include the Doda tehsil carved out of Kishtwar and the original Bhadarwah, now divided into three tehsils.

-In 1990s, various incidents were reported about the suppression of Hindus by the Militant organizations.
+In 1990s, various incidents were reported about the suppression of Hindus by the Jihadist Militant organizations.
 In response to the rising terrorism, the government authorities made Village Defense Committee (VDC) in various villages.
 However some reports of VDC members indulging in criminal activities have also reported in the past.
-In a village called Karada, four Muslims were allegedly killed by VDC members.
 This incident also triggered the Terrorist organisations to target those who supported the VDCs, believing them to be anti-Muslim.
 Since 1990s, many such incidents of killings by Terrorist and VDCs have been reported.

+June 2023 earthquakes

+On 13 June 2023, an earthquake occurred at 01:33PM in Doda district.
+It was centred near the town of Thathri and registered a magnitude of 5.0 on the richter scale.
+Several secondary low-intensity earthquakes and aftershocks followed over the next few weeks.
+At least 56 buildings had collapsed and 369 others were damaged in Kishtwar.
+Dozens of buildings including a hospital were also damaged in Bhaderwah.
+At least five people were injured and hundreds were displaced.